backloop-biz/Mail_to_TheHive/Readme.md

 * we're no more able to use IMAP for certain customer as policy deny it.
 We create with Google script a simple connector that send us by POST the content of mail message of Gmail Inbox.

+For POST mode you can use the Google script saved on google_script.js (https://script.google.com) For IMAP mode we call through crontab the index.php file

 # TEMPLATE SELECTOR
  A PHP array is used to instruct how assign template to mail message.